v-novaltd/LCEVCdecJS/docs/dec/queue.md

 Before presenting a frame `update queue` needs to be called.
 This function selects the next frame from the queue to be presented when the `present frame` function is called.
-The 'update queue' function will also reset and set for reuse the old or no longer needed frames.
+The `update queue` function will also reset and set for reuse the old or no longer needed frames.

 In the next diagram we can see steps done by the function: